radhey113/node-express-latest-swagger-bluebird/README.md

-# Demo Express with New version of Swagger and blue bird
+# Demo Express with New version of Swagger and bluebird